Feeling good about move back to outfield, Betts homers for Dodgers in return from injured list

 The Dodgers feel comfortable enough with their situation at shortstop that Amed Rosario was designated for assignment to make room for Betts.
 The club acquired Rosario from Tampa Bay for minor league pitcher Michael Flynn just two weeks ago.

-Although he credited Betts' performance at shortstop this season, Dodgers manager Dave Roberts also said putting the 2018 AL MVP in right field was the right move given the options the team has now at shortstop and second base, where Gavin Lux has solidified himself.
+Although he credited Betts' performance at shortstop this season, Roberts also said putting the 2018 AL MVP in right field was the right move given the options the team has now at shortstop and second base, where Gavin Lux has solidified himself.

 “Mookie did a fine job at short," Roberts said.
 “Getting to the balls, making the plays, I thought he did a really good job of.
 It was just trying to really get a handle on the different throws, the angles.”